rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 the fact that the written standard of modern Erzya is based on a non-extended Cyrillic alphabet, which has no marking for a velar nasal.
-Imajkina appears to totally ignore the existence of a velar nasal phoneme, and Bartens provides the explanation that ŋ appears in a very small area in the Northwestern (Alatyr') dialect type (see Bartens 1999: 27).
+Imajkina appears to totally ignore the existence of a velar nasal phoneme, and Bartens provides the explanation that ŋ appears in a very small area in the Northwestern (Alatyrʹ) dialect type (see Bartens 1999: 27).
 Virtually all velar nasals in the Erzya literary language occur in the coda followed by a velar plosive.
 Elsewhere the velar nasal of the Northwest dialect type has assimilated to the velar-labial and palatal glides.
 Hence the contention is that the phonetic velar